 It is totally normal to feel a little nervous or unsure about this meeting.
 To help combat some of that uncertainty, the best thing you can do is be prepared.
 Discover how you can master your planning meeting, what you should bring with you, and how First2Care can help you to achieve your goals while you maintain choice and control over your plan.

 What happens in an NDIS planning meeting?

-Your planning meeting will be run by a Local Area Coordinator (LAC) or an NDIA staff member.
+Your planning meeting will be run by a Local Area Coordinator (LAC) or an NDIA representative.
 You should expect a lot of questions about your current support services, daily living activities and your goals.
 This information lets the NDIA know how much support you need for the next year.

-Your planning meeting can be conducted over the phone or in person.
-If a phone call isn’t the best way for you to meet, make sure you ask for a face-to-face meeting.
+Your planning meeting will likely be conducted over the phone due to COVID-19.
+If a phone call isn’t the best way for you to meet, make sure you ask for a face-to-face meeting if this is available.
 It’s important that the meeting makes you feel as comfortable as possible.

 You’re welcome to bring anyone you like to the planning meeting, including a family member, friend, advocate or someone from a service provider.
 The meeting can be long, so a support person will help you remember details and ask questions.

 What should I do before my meeting?